Skip to main content

 • Never expose client secrets in client-side code

-Step 2: Wait for the Embedded App to Be Ready
+Step 2: Wait for the Embedded App to be ready

 Basic Setup